Sunday, March 20, 2011

 night and day to Simón!

-But one sowed Locke, the other Marx,
+But one sowed Locke; the other, Marx.

-so know them by their fruits
+So, know them by their fruits

-(that renegordo4 is not fit
+(that renegordo is not fit

 to spit shine Simón's boots!).